Masaki Kano: Asian Touring Car Series

 From 2007 to 2008, Kano competed in the Asian Touring Car Series.
 He was runner-up to Fariqe Hairuman in the 2007 Asian Touring Car Championship, driving a BMW 320i for Engstler Motorsport, winning the Division 2 category.
-The following year he finished third in the 2008 Asian Touring Car Championship.
+The following year, he finished third in the 2008 Asian Touring Car Championship.

 World Touring Car Championship

 Kano driving for Liqui Moly Team Engstler at the 2009 FIA WTCC Race of Japan.

-He made his World Touring Car Championship debut for Engstler at the 2008 FIA WTCC Race of Japan; he also raced at the subsequent Race of Macau.
+Kano made his World Touring Car Championship debut for Engstler at the 2008 FIA WTCC Race of Japan; he also raced at the subsequent Race of Macau.
 He returned to the WTCC for Engstler in the Asian rounds of the 2009, 2010 and 2011 seasons.
 He joined Engstler Motorsport once again for the 2012 FIA WTCC Race of Japan.
 For the 2013 FIA WTCC Race of Japan he replaced team boss Franz Engstler, who was unable to race due to illness.